Jonsy13/test-portal/.github/Readme.md

   </tr>
   <tr>
     <td>/run-unit</td>
-    <td>This commands is used for executing all unit tests using Cypress.</td>
+    <td>This command is used for executing all unit tests using Cypress.</td>
     <td>Moderate</td>
   </tr>
   <tr>